conekta/conekta-magento/README.md

 Magento Plugin v.0.1.0
 =======================
-This plugin is the first stable and official version of the Conekta Magento extension.
-With it, you can process credit card, bank and OXXO payments securely, and send email notifications to your customers when they complete a successful purchase.
+This plugin is an official and stable version of the Conekta Magento extension.
+It bundles functionality to process credit cards, bank and OXXO payments securely as well as send email notifications to your customers when they complete a successful purchase.

-Do not worry about managing your oders status.
-Whether the purchase included is an online or offline payment, the Conekta Magento Payment Module will manage your order status.
+Don't worry about managing the status of your orders, the plugin will automatically changes orders to paid as long as your webhooks are properly configured.

 Features
 --------